kshamseera/Assignment1/README.md

-# Terminal Application - Easy Doctor Appointment
+# Terminal Application - Easy Appointment
 ----

-Easy Doctor appointment is a terminal application to help doctors and clinics for hassle-free appointment booking of their patients.
+Easy appointment is a terminal application to help doctors and clinics for hassle-free appointment booking of their patients.
 Main Feature of this application are create new appointment, view all appointments and delete appointment.

 This application is developed using ruby language.